As suicides rise, Army brass reassessing outreach

 Some had just returned home from their first sudden deployment of 2020 and had been out of quarantine for less than a week when they climbed onto buses bound for D.C.

-Living life on standby puts an obvious strain on relationships, which is another common thread the division is seeing in their suicides.
+Living life on standby puts an obvious strain on relationships, which is another common thread the division is seeing in its suicides.

 Peer support groups have been implemented for soldiers struggling with relationship issues and a sober living initiative has been launched to house paratroopers struggling with substance abuse in a separate, alcohol and drug-free barracks.